-Before Jacob Smith Moody settled in Saranac Lake in 1819, Native Americans were attracted to the area for hunting and trapping.
-It is thanks to these early settlers that this region is now called the "Adirondacks", a Native American name meaning "bark eaters."
+The Adirondack region was initially used by the Native Americans to hunt and trap.
+It is thanks to these early settlers that this region is now called the "Adirondacks," meaning "bark eaters."

-Saranac Lake grew slowly through the early 1800s, its economy based on logging as well as hosting and guiding 'sports' who came to hunt and fish.
-In 1856, Saranac Lake was home to just 15 families.
+Growth in Saranac Lake was slow through the early 1800s.
+The economy at that time was based on logging as well as hosting and guiding 'sports' who came to hunt and fish.

 In 1859, Apollos Austin Smith - known as "Paul" - opened a hotel on Lower St. Regis Lake.
-That hotel became well known as "Paul Smith's."
-Among his early guests was Theodore Roosevelt, who was elected governor of New York in 1898.
-Roosevelt's stay in the Adirondacks helped him become a champion of environmental conservation, recognizing the Adirondack Park as a great resource for forestry and wildlife.
+The hotel became well known as "Paul Smith's."
+One of his early guests was Theodore Roosevelt, who was elected Governor of New York in 1898.
+Roosevelt's stay in the area helped him become knowledgeable in environmental conservation, and he recognized the Adirondack Park as a great resource for forestry and wildlife.

-Paul Smith was hugely successful, and outdoor recreation became a mainstay of the region's economy.
-In his will, Paul's son left the entire estate to found a College named for his father.
-Today, more than a century later, Paul Smiths College provides a four year education specializing in Arts, Forestry, Hospitality and Hotel Management.
+Outdoor recreation became a mainstay of the region's economy and Paul Smith was hugely successful.
+He left his estate to his son, Paul, who then left the entire estate in his will to fund a College named for his father.
+Today, more than a century later, Paul Smith’s College has a thriving campus, specializing in the culinary arts, hospitality, forestry, natural resources, and ecology.

-Wealthy families of the early 20th Century discovered the beauty of the region and many built Adirondack "great camps."
-They would invite their friends and families to spent memorable times in the Saranac Lake Area.
-Among the many well-known families with local great camps are the Rockefellers, Posts, Baches and Guggenheims.
+Wealthy families of the early 20th century discovered the beauty of the region and many built Adirondack great camps.
+They would invite their friends and families to spend memorable times in the Saranac Lake area.
+Among the many well-known families who owned local great camps were the Rockefellers, Posts, Baches, and Guggenheims.

-Over the years, many famous figures such as Mark Twain, Christy Mathewson, Jack Dempsey, Al Jolson, Somerset Maugham, Albert Einstein, Bela Bartok, and Presidents Harrison, Roosevelt, McKinley, Coolidge and Clinton have come to Saranac Lake for rejuvenation of body and spirit.
+Over the years, many famous figures such as Mark Twain, Christy Mathewson, Jack Dempsey, Al Jolson, Albert Einstein, Somerset Maugham, Albert Einstein, Bela Bartok, and presidents William Henry Harrison, Theodore Roosevelt, William McKinley, Calvin Coolidge, and Bill Clinton have come to Saranac Lake for rejuvenation of mind, body, and spirit.